Stability and decoherence analysis of the silicon vacancy in 3C-SiC: Induction considerations

-{By} analyzing Eqs. \ref{eq:fidcohprodn1} and \ref{eq:fidcohprodn2} we find some common behaviors that allow us to infer the form of the equation valid in the general $n=N$ case to be exactly Eq. \ref{eq:fidcohsum}.
+{By} analyzing Eqs. \ref{eq:fidcohprodn1} and \ref{eq:fidcohprodn2} we find some common behavior that allows to infer the form of the equation valid in the general $n=N$ case to be exactly Eq. \ref{eq:fidcohsum}.
 Furthermore, in the general case we have $2^N$ terms and $2^{2N-1}$ modulation frequencies, $2^{N-1}$ for each term.
 The number of terms and the number of frequencies per term are not random, and can be understood, or counted, as the number of ways in which we can dispose $N$ elements from a set of $2$ elements, where the same element can be repeated at most $N$ times (they are thus called dispositions with repetitions).
 For what concerns the number of terms we have to dispose $N$ elements from the set of values $\lbrace S_{I_{i}},D_{I_{i}}\rbrace$ they can take, with a maximum of $N$ possible repetitions.
 The number of these dispositions is precisely $2^N$.
 Instead, for the number of frequencies per term we have to dispose $N-1$ \textit{pairs} of elements (pairs of signs), all but the first one, from the set of values $\lbrace+,-\rbrace$ they can take, with a maximum of $N-1$ possible repetitions, \textit{fixing} at the same time the first pair to a $(+-)$ if the term they are multiplied by starts with an $S$ or to a $(++)$ if the term they are multiplied by starts with a $D$.
-Since the cosine is an even function, we can make the opposite choice, $S\longrightarrow(-+)$ and $D\longrightarrow(--)$, but also in this case the rules remain the same and nothing changes, so that it is a matter of taste.
+Since the cosine is an even function, we can make the opposite choice, $S\longrightarrow(-+)$ and $D\longrightarrow(--)$, but also in this case the rules remain the same and nothing changes. \\ Finally, we give the version of Eq. \ref{eq:fidcohimpartsum} in which also the $\cos(\omega_{1}\tau)$ term is put inside of $\Sigma_{N}$, i.e.